-Harvard University has awarded seven honorary degrees for the 2017-2018 academic year, which were presented during Morning Exercises on Commencement Day.
+Harvard awards seven honorary degrees for the 2017-2018 academic year, presented during Commencement Day.

 Hong Kong-based film director and one of “cinema’s most influential auteurs” Wong Kar Wai was among the seven recipients, and was awarded a Doctor of Arts by the University.

 Writing in the opens in a new windowHarvard Gazette, the University described Wong Kar Wai as “among modern cinema’s most influential auteurs.
 His films are known for their vivid visual imagery, their nonlinear narratives and complex characters, and their moving evocations of love, longing, and loss.
 Born in Shanghai, he moved at age 5 to Hong Kong, whose culture figures prominently in many of his movies.
 His 2000 film “In the Mood for Love,” which he wrote, directed, and produced, is widely regarded as one of the finest motion pictures of the early 21st century.
 His oeuvre of award-winning films also includes “As Tears Go By” (1988), “Days of Being Wild” (1990), “Chungking Express” (1994), “Fallen Angels” (1995), “Happy Together” (1997), “2046” (2004), and “The Grandmaster” (2013).
 Past recipient of the best director prize at the Cannes Film Festival, and past president of the juries for the international film festivals in Cannes, Berlin, and Beijing, he has been recognized with numerous honors, including the Stockholm International Film Festival’s Visionary Award, the Grand Lyon Film Festival’s Prix Lumière, and the International Film Festival of India’s Lifetime Achievement Award.”